nuvention-web/BarLift/README.md

 ### Web App
 `High level overview`

+The dashboard is a Angular.js app served by a node stack.
+Data is stored using a Parse.com app and reached over the REST API.
+Theming was done using INSPINIA, a purchased CSS package.
+The app was hosted on heroku.

 `Next features`

 More deal creation features
 - Feeding deals automatically from other sources like SmallTabs
 - Recurring deals